valory-xyz/erc20-token-bridge/README.md

 ## Installation

-It is assumed you have installed [Poetry](https://python-poetry.org/).
+It is assumed you have installed the system requirements listed above.
 Install dependencies by running:
 ```
 poetry install
 ```